-Step #1: Turn Around

-Participants: Student

-- Teacher identify undesired behaviors. - Clearly identifies the undesired behavior to the student. - Teacher asks the student to take a break within the classroom. - Teacher hands the student a Turn Around Form. - Student completes the form and hands it back to the teacher at an appropriate time. - Teacher reviews the form and maintains it as record of behavior.

-Desired Outcome: Completed Turn Around Form
+Step #1: Think Time Participants: Student □ Teacher identifies undesired behaviors. □ Clearly describes the undesired behavior to the student. □ Teacher asks the student to take a break within the classroom. □ Teacher hands the student a Think Time Form. □ Student completes the form and hands it back to the teacher at an appropriate time. □ Teacher reviews the form with the student and maintains it as a record of behavior.
+Desired Outcome: Completed Think Time Form and Restorative Conversation between the student and the teacher.
 Communication: The student might share something of concern or interest, and that could and probably should be shared with parents, counselor, BIS or Admin.

-Next Steps: After four weeks, the teacher could decide to....

-- Teacher Continues to Monitor Behavior - Move student to Step #2
+Next Steps: After four weeks of classroom-based interventions, the teacher could decide to Continue to Monitor Behavior Move student to Step #2

-Step #2: Student Conference

-Participants: Teacher and Student

-- Teacher identify repeated undesired behaviors - Teacher should take student aside during instructional time or hold them back from non-instructional time to discuss pattern of behavior. - Teacher clearly identifies the undesired behaviors and logical consequences. - \bullet Student has opportunity to share perspective and seek supports. \circ Struggling with home or school issue - Moved seating assignment - Academic support in subject area - The teacher and student write a goal for their undesired behavior.
-Discuss possible behavior interventions and/or identify logical consequences for school and home - Determine the roles and responsibilities of the student and teacher in improving the behavior - The teacher and student use the SMART goal to create a contract.
-Teacher may need to teach the student some skills or provide them opportunity to learn appropriate and positive behavior.
+Step #2: Student Conference and Goal Setting Participants: Teacher and Student □ Teacher identifies repeated undesired behaviors □ Teacher takes the student aside during instructional time, or holds them back from non-instructional time, to discuss the pattern of behavior and why the behavior is problematic. □ Teacher clearly identifies the undesired behaviors and logical consequences.
+The student has the opportunity to share their perspective and seek teacher support. □ Struggling with home or school issue ☐ Moved seating assignment ☐ Academic support in subject area ☐ The teacher and student write a goal for their undesired behavior. ☐ Discuss possible behavior interventions and/or identify logical consequences for school and home Determine the roles and responsibilities of the student and teacher in improving the behavior The teacher and student use the SMART goal to create a plan.
+The teacher may need to teach the student some skills or provide them an opportunity to learn appropriate and positive behavior.
+Desired Outcome: Teacher and student clarity regarding the desired behavior defined by a SMART goal and plan.

-Desired Outcome: Teacher/ Student Contract

 Communication: Teacher will check-in with student daily until the goal is met consistently.

-- Teacher may want to connect with BIS or counselor for ideas or support in teaching student needed behavior skills. - The student might share something of concern or interest, and that could and probably should be shared with parents, counselor, BIS or Admin.

-Next Steps: After four weeks, the teacher and student could decide

-- to....
-Exit student from the contract

-- Revise and extend Teacher/ Student Contract

-- Move student to Step #3

-- Schedule a BIT meeting

-Step #3: Student-Parent Conference

-Participants: Teacher, student and Family
+Teacher may want to connect with BIS or counselor for ideas or support in teaching student needed behavior skills.
+The student might share something of concern or interest, and that could and probably should be shared with parents, counselor, BIS or Admin.
+Next Steps: After four weeks, the teacher and student could decide to Exit student from the plan Revise and extend Teacher/ Student Plan Move student to Step #3 Schedule a BIT meeting Step #3: Student-Parent Conference and Behavior Contract Participants: Teacher, student and Family